ngcm/summer-academy-2016-basics/Intermediate_Python/README.md

   > `jupyter notebook Index.ipynb`

-  Links to exercise sheets is available from this Index notebook.
   This requires the [RISE](https://github.com/damianavila/RISE) package to be installed.

 2. Clone (as in 1.) and view the slides as a raw notebook (`View > Cell Toolbar > Raw Cell Format`)